 To learn these errors, there is an abbreviation of COPCROCT.

 Errors affecting the trial balance:

 1. When the double entry is not complete, i.e., either debit entry is made, or credit entry is made but not both.

-2. Double entries are made by different amounts, i.e., the amount of debt and credit is different.
+2. Double entries are made by different amounts, i.e., the amount of debt and credit are different.

 3. Both parts of double entries are made on the same side, i.e., either both accounts are debited or credited.

 4. The ledger account is balanced off incorrectly.

 5. The wrong amount is pasted in the trial balance.

 6. A ledger amount is not recorded in the trial balance.

 7. Extra accounts are written in the trial balance, example includes closing inventory.